Adversary Simulation Services

 What we do

-Our adversary simulations are intelligence-led, aligning with frameworks such as MITRE ATTACK® and informed by real-world threat actor behaviours.
+Our adversary simulations are intelligence-led, aligning with frameworks such as MITRE ATT&CK® and informed by real-world threat actor behaviors.
 This ensures each simulation is grounded in current, relevant tactics and techniques.

 Understanding that every organization faces unique risks, we tailor each simulation to reflect your specific environment.
 Whether you operate in healthcare, finance, government, or another high-risk sector, we build scenarios that matter to you.